 Sudden Infant Death Syndrome (SIDS).
 It is better to use sleep clothing like one-piece sleepers or wearable blankets is preferred.

-- If a blanket must be used to keep a sleeping infant warm, it should be tucked in around the crib mattress, reaching only as far as your baby’s chest, so the infant's face is less likely to become covered by bedding materials.
+- If a blanket must be used to keep a sleeping infant warm, it should be tucked in around the crib mattress, reaching only as far as the baby’s chest, so the infant's face is less likely to become covered by bedding materials.

 playing outdoors in extremely cold weather without wearing proper clothing or when clothes get wet.
 It can occur more quickly in children than in adults.

 - As hypothermia sets in, the child may shiver and become lethargic and clumsy.
 Speech may become slurred and body temperature will decline in more severe cases.

 - If you suspect your child is hypothermic,